 - 1. Planning permission for new residential developments including conversions, of 15 dwellings or more, or of 0.5 hectares or more (irrespective of dwelling numbers), will be granted subject to a target of 20% of new dwellings being developed for affordable housing, where appropriate.
-For Starter Homes or other affordable home ownership products, the government may set a different threshold. - 2.
+For Starter Homes or other affordable home ownership products, the government may set a different threshold.
+Planning permission for new residential developments including conversions will be granted subject to the following affordable housing targets, where viable: - a) For development where between 10 and 14 homes will be provided, at least 10% of the homes will be required to be available for affordable home ownership; - b) For development where 15 or more homes will be provided, or the site has an area of 0.5 hectares or more, 20% of the homes will be required to be affordable housing, with at least 10% of homes being available for affordable home ownership, the remainder to be other forms of affordable housing. - 2.
 Affordable housing need should be met on-site.
 However, where it can be robustly justified, off-site provision or a financial contribution will be sought in accordance with the City Council's Supplementary Planning Guidance on affordable housing. - 3.
 The type of affordable housing to be provided on site will be negotiated having regard to: - a) The Government's policy on Starter Homes and other affordable home ownership product requirements; - the City-wide need for affordable housing as identified in the Strategic Housing Market Assessment (SHMA), taking into account all other sources and supply of affordable housing; - c) levels of affordability in the area; and - d) size, type and tenure of housing in the area. - 4.
 On sites providing student dwellings, a commuted sum will be required in lieu of onsite affordable housing provision.

-- 4.26 Paragraph deleted. - 4.27 This policy relates to Policy 8 (Housing Size, Mix and Choice) and Policy 19 (Developer Contributions) of the Core Strategy.
+4.27 This policy relates to Policy 8 (Housing Size, Mix and Choice) and Policy 19 (Developer Contributions) of the Core Strategy.
 The NPPF states that where a local planning authority has identified that affordable housing is needed the approach must contribute to the objective of creating inclusive and mixed communities.
 Policies should be sufficiently flexible to take account of changing market conditions over time.
-It does not define the amount or type of affordable housing that should be provided, although the Housing and Planning Act 2016 allows for regulations to set the level of Starter Homes provision, and for the setting of a threshold above which Starter Home provision will be required.
-The Housing White Paper proposes to amend the NPPF to introduce a clear policy expectation that housing sites deliver a minimum of 10% starter homes or other affordable home ownership products on sites over 10 dwellings or of 0.5ha and more.
-The affordable housing target above will be considered in the context of the deliverability and viability of development sites and the submission of robust viability assessments.
+It does not define the amount or type of affordable housing that should be provided, although the Housing and Planning Act 2016 allows for regulations to set the level of Starter Homes provision, and for the setting of a threshold above which Starter Home provision will be required. however, the government's current requirement is Housing White Paper proposes to amend the NPPF to introduce a clear policy expectation that housing sites of 10 dwellings and more deliver a minimum of 10% starter homes or other affordable home ownership products on sites over 10 dwellings or of 0.5ha and more.
+The affordable housing targets as set out above will be considered in the context of the deliverability and viability of development sites and the submission of robust viability assessments.

-- 4.28 Affordable housing includes Social Housing (both Social Rent and Affordable Rent products) and Intermediate Housing, which includes shared ownership, shared equity and intermediate rent.
-The Housing and Planning Act 2016 contains provisions for Starter Homes7, which the Government intends to be another form of affordable housing. - The following diagram shows the different affordable housing products: 4.29
+- 4.28 Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
+A full definition is included in the Glossary.includes Social Housing (both Social Rent and Affordable Rent products) and Intermediate Housing, which includes shared ownership, shared equity and intermediate rent.
+The Housing and Planning Act 2016 contains provisions for Starter Homes7, which the Government intends to be another form of affordable housing - 4.29 The following diagram shows the different affordable housing products: